cimerainbow/EEDNet/README.md

-All the efficiency indicators are obtained on the P100 provided by the Colab platform:
+All the efficiency indicators are obtained on the T4 provided by the Colab platform:
 ```
-    # We will prepare a notebook for training and reasoning about LMGCN
+    # We will prepare a notebook for training and reasoning about EEDNet
     # You can run on the Colab platform with one click.

     https://colab.research.google.com/